itserik0/jumpstart-workshop/content/html/html-exercise.md

 #### Build this wireframe

 Now let's use some html.
-Spend the next fifteen minutes building the following wireframe in your index.html page.
+Spend the next 15-20 minutes building the following wireframe in your index.html page.

 Feel free to reference the [semantic elements](/html/semantic-elements/) page or the [basic elements](/html/basic-elements/) page.